lammau123/CRM/README.md

 ## 5. Set Up the Project
 Create a new Django app and configure the necessary settings.
 Django project includes one or more sub applications under django project.
-- register webapp to django project
-- Register webapp to django project
-- Create entry point for the webapp
-- Register the entry of the webapp to the django project

 #### 5.1 Create webapp under django project
 From command line creates under django project folder, run the below command